srerickson/recounting-algs/cfp.md

 ### Submissions

 Submissions should include a project abstract (500-word max) and bio (50-word max) for each presenter.
 If submitting with co-authors, please limit the group to no more than three presenters.
 Please submit all materials via email <recountingalgs@gmail.com> by January 17, 2020.
 Successful applicants will be notified of acceptance by February 7, 2020.
-Email <recountingalgs@gmail.com> with additional additional questions.
+Email <recountingalgs@gmail.com> with additional questions.

 ### Keynotes